sambacha/fontParts/README.md

 #### Things still to do in the API sketch.

 - `font.selection` and the various `selected` attributes.
-- Classes for subobjects need to be defined in the parent objects.
-For example, `font.newGlyph` needs to know which class to use for wrapping the newly created glyph.
-- Should BaseFont be a subclass of BaseLayer?
-Font has the same API as BaseLayer plus a few other things.
 - Should BaseFont and BaseLayer have `copy` methods?
 If every object has a copy method, this wouldn't be hard to implement.
 - Layers need a visibility API.
 - The various `removeXXX` methods have inconsistent arguments.
 Some take index, some take names and other take objects.
 Try to unify this so that: